 While not every company will have that high of a jump, content marketing has the potential to do wonders for your business.

 - Mobile SEO- The final piece of the puzzle relates to your mobile strategy.
 Now that mobile searches account for 60% of all searches on Google it is vital that your website have a strong mobile presence.

 Google recently decreed if a site does not have a mobile presence they will not receive mobile traffic.

 In the previous section, we discussed how you can get search engine traffic to your website organically.
 However, most businesses will find that mixing organic with paid advertising in their marketing strategy can be of tremendous benefit to their business.

 While almost every major platform from social media to directories to search engines to news sites have an advertising component to them.
-In this conversation we want to focus in on the top three advertising platforms: Google AdWords, Facebook Ads, and Outbrain.
+In this conversation we want to focus in on the top four advertising platforms: Google AdWords, Facebook Ads, Bing advertising and Outbrain.

 Search Engine Marketing (SEM) refers to the ability to drive the highest amount of traffic for the lowest price.

 On Google, the key to a good campaign rests in having the highest quality score.
 Your Quality Score is a number between 1 and 10 describing how relevant your ad is in comparison to the keyword phrase.

 The more you can optimise your quality score, the more you can improve your SEM.
 Here are some strategies to ensure you have the highest quality score.

 - Ad relevancy- Does your ad match the search?
 In the past, advertisers used to blanket Google with keywords.
 They believe by doing this, they get more returns on their investment.
 However, it can dilute the quality of your ad.